RedGhoul/CodingCards/readme.md

 [Get Mobile Client - IOS](https://www.codinginterviewcards.com/)

-An easy to used flash card platform.
+An easy to use flash card platform.
 To help you get ready for those super hard tech interviews.

 Repo consists of two projects: